harness/developer-hub/docs/frequently-asked-questions/harness-faqs/security-testing-orchestration.md

 Harness and STO adopt the highest standards towards [data privacy](https://www.harness.io/legal/privacy) and [data security](https://www.harness.io/security).
 To see the general operational status of Harness production environments, go to [Harness Status](https://status.harness.io).

-All of our Cloud SQL Prod databases (including STO) have both an HA and DR instance as well as point-in-time recovery to any moment in the previous seven days.
-The HA instance is in a different Google Cloud Platform zone in the same region and the DR instance is in a different region.
+All of our Cloud SQL Prod databases (including STO) have both an HA and DR instance, as well as point-in-time recovery to any moment in the previous seven days.
+The HA instance is in a different Google Cloud Platform zone in the same region, and the DR instance is in a different region.
 Backups are retained for seven days.

 Harness Engineering has a roadmap plan to support a similar infrastructure for Self-Managed Enterprise Edition.